jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

 # **General Rules**
 - Never anticipate or perform actions from future steps, even if you believe it is more efficient.
 - Never use new code (functions, helpers, types, constants, etc.) in the codebase until *explicitly* instructed by a checklist item.
+- **Minimal but Functional Outputs:** Keep all outputs (code,logs, summaries, etc.) concise and to the point.
+Avoid over descriptions and functions while ensuring all critical information is present.

 # **OUTPUT FORMAT**